scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/index.md

     </div>
 </div>

-## {{companyConfig.COMPANY_NAME}} CI/CD Integration
+## {{companyConfig.APP_NAME}} CI/CD Integration

 <hr class="thick" />

-By integrating {{companyConfig.COMPANY_NAME}} with your CI/CD system, you can automatically scan your open source components for vulnerabilities and compliance issues, as part of your build and testing processes.
+By integrating {{companyConfig.APP_NAME}} with your CI/CD system, you can automatically scan your open source components for vulnerabilities and compliance issues, as part of your build and testing processes.
 To learn more about the CI/CD system of choice, please refer to the table below and select the corresponding system.

-::: warning **To integrate {{companyConfig.COMPANY_NAME}} with your CI/CD system, you need to ensure the followings:**
+::: warning **To integrate {{companyConfig.APP_NAME}} with your CI/CD system, you need to ensure the followings:**

 1. Java is available in the build environment (minimum JDK1.8)
 2. A manifest file is available in the source code project